plops/cl-cpp-generator2/example/163_value_based_oop/README.md

 # Introduction

 Here I'm learning about type erasure.
 This is a programming pattern that helps with decoupling dependencies.
+By this two problems are avoided:
+1) Lots of derived classes that need to be updated whenever the a strategy is changed.
+2) Header-only libraries (and slow the resulting slow compilation times) because of many templates

 A diagram that shows what kind of issues this solves is shown in this short talk: